 Agile Cigar Reviews are cigar assessments where we use a lightweight, shorter format.
 These will never take the place of our comprehensive reviews.
 They are only used on blends we have previously assessed.
 This might be a blend we are re-scoring or giving a score for the first time.
 It might be a blend we are looking at in a different size.
-Today we look at the Liga Privada No. 9 Short Corona by Drew Estate.
+Today we look at the Liga Privada No. 9 Petit Corona by Drew Estate.
 This is a cigar line we have assessed several times before, most recently back in February 2016 in the Box Pressed Lounge Exclusive size.

 Wrapper: Connecticut River Valley Broadleaf Oscuro Wrapper

 Country of Origin: Nicaragua

 Factory: La Gran Fabrica Drew Estate

 Petit Corona: 4 1/2 x 46

 In 2018 Drew Estate commemorated ten years of its Liga Privada brand.
 The brand was front and center on what Drew Estate brought to the 2018 IPCPR Trade Show.
 Most of the attention surrounded the Liga Privada 10 Year Aniversario and Liga Privada H99 Connecticut Corojo releases.
 At the same time, the current core Liga Privada lines also had some new offerings.
 In particular, Liga Privada No. 9 and Liga Privada T52 lines received three new sizes: Petite Corona (4 1/4 x 46), Short Panatela (4 1/2 x 40), and Corona Viva (6 x 46).
 These sizes are among the shortest and thinnest offerings in the No. 9 and T52 lineup to date.
 Today, we take a closer look at the Liga Privada No. 9 in the Petit Corona size.